-mone studio acknowledges and extends deep respect to the Gadigal and Bidjigal peoples of the Eora Nation, and of the Palawa people of Lutruwita where we work from and where we come from.
-These are stolen territories where sovereignty was never ceded.
-We acknowledge the ancient ecological and cultural practices of Indigenous communities with the ecologies, landscapes, waterways, seasons and atmosphere of so-called Australia, and commit to listen, learn and collaborate to illuminate Country and First Nations power.
+mone acknowledges and extends deep respect to the Gadigal peoples of the Eora Nation where we work from, and of the Palawa people of Nipaluna, Lutruwita where we come from.
+These are both stolen territories where sovereignty was never ceded.
+We acknowledge the ancient ecological and cultural practices of Indigenous communities with the ecologies, landscapes, waterways, seasons and atmosphere of so-called Australia, and commit to listen, learn and collaborate to illuminate Country and First Nations power

-mone makes spaces and objects for life, in collaboration with many others.
+making spaces and objects for living, in collaboration with many others.

-mone (verb): to bring to mind what ought to be done, instigate, bring to mind what should not be forgotten, remind, suggest, prompt, teach, ask of a person, remember, to think.
+(verb): to bring to mind what ought to be done, instigate, bring to mind what should not be forgotten, warn, remind, suggest, prompt, teach, instruct, ask of a person, remember

-mone (noun): community, company, society, cohabitation, common, collective, dwelling, abode, staying.
+mone (noun): moon, community, company, society, cohabitation, common, collective

 Pinnacles, Perth, Pub and Pilbara is a multimedia work created by Eleanor Peres and composed by Alexander Psaltis (Fabrics) with a yarn about gleaning for ISSUE 01 Backyard of Paradise Journal, an Australian architecture research journal “dissatisfied with the echo chamber that is architectural discourse in Australia”.
 Watch the video.